-- 1) Application.
-Complete an online application for admission - 2) Transcripts.
-Official transcripts of all course work for the baccalaureate degree and any transferable graduate credit sent to the Office of Graduate and Continuing Education.
-Student copies are not acceptable.
-Transcripts from international institutions and universities must be reviewed by the credential evaluation service before application for admission is considered. - 3) License for Applicants.
-All applicants must provide a photocopy of their initial level teaching certification issued from the state in which they are certified (with the explanatory codes included). - Standardized Test Score.
-Applicants to the M.Ed. in Elementary Education must provide acceptable scores on the Praxis II Principles of Learning and Teaching K-6 and Elementary Education Subject Area Test, GRE, or MAT.
-The NTE is acceptable if taken prior to August 1, 1997.
-For applicants who received an initial license through an alternate route program or the state in which the initial license did not require the Praxis II Principles of Learning and Teaching (PLT), the Subject Area Test alone is acceptable.
+- 1) Application. - 2) Official transcript of all course work for the baccalaureate degree and any transferable graduate credit.
+Transcripts from international institutions and universities must be reviewed by the credential evaluation service before consideration for admission. - 3) Licensure.
+All applicants, except those licensed in Mississippi, must provide a copy of their initial level teaching certification issued by the state in which they are certified (with explanatory codes included). - 4) Standardized Test Score.
+Acceptable Praxis test scores Elementary Education or the appropriate secondary or K-12 Subject Area Test in which the applicant is licensed as well as the required Principles of Learning & Teaching (PLT) scores.
+However, the NTE is acceptable if taken prior to August 1, 1997.
+(The Subject Area Test alone is acceptable when the initial licensure was earned through an alternate route program or the state issuing the initial license did not require the PLT.)
+Temporary changes in state licensure test requirements due to the COVID-19 pandemic will be honored.